 - 2007 -- Primedia sells its Enthusiast Media division including former CSK titles to Source Interlink Media for $1.2 billion, and,

 - 2014 -- Source Interlink rebrands to TEN: The Enthusiast Network, and multiple titles are ended including GMHTP.
+The title was folded into Super Chevy magazine.

 When GMHTP ended print production, it was folded into Super Chevy, and subscribers to GMHTP got Super Chevy in its place.